growu/drip-ionic/plugins/cordova-plugin-console/README.md

+---
+title: Console
+description: Get JavaScript logs in your native logs.
+---
 <!---
 # license: Licensed to the Apache Software Foundation (ASF) under one
 #         or more contributor license agreements.
 See the NOTICE file